twilio/twilio-ruby/README.md

 ## Getting Started With TwiML

-TwiML support is based on the [Builder][builder] library.
 You can construct a TwiML response like this:

 ```ruby
 require 'twilio-ruby'